Ellen Löfqvist

-Ellen Löfqvist (born 10 August 1997) is a Swedish professional footballer who currently plays as a midfielder for Piteå IF in the Damallsvenskan.
+Ellen Löfqvist (born 10 August 1997) is a Swedish professional footballer who currently plays as a defender for Malmö in the Damallsvenskan.

+Playing career

+Sundsvalls

+She joined Division 1 club Sundsvalls on 9 January 2014.
+In 2015, she helped them finish first in the norra Svealand group and win promotion to the Elitettan.

+Piteå

 She was the team captain of Piteå between October 2018 and March 2022.
 In her first season as captain, Piteå won their first National Championship title.

-Playing career

 International

 Löfqvist was part of the squad that represented Sweden at the U19 European Championship in Israel in July 2015, where Sweden won gold.